-8 Key Things to Look for When Buying Longspan Shelving
+8 Things to Look for When Buying Longspan Shelving

 All the Long Span Shelving Looks Very Similar

-A quick search will reveal that there are many different steel shelving options out there and that the price varies quite a bit for what seem initially to be similar units.
-How do you choose between them - is it just price?
+A quick search will reveal that there are many different steel shelving options out there and seemingly similar units will vary quite a bit in price.
+So how do you choose between them.
+What should you consider in addition to price when weighing up different longspan shelving options?

 1. Weight Capacity and Materials

-One of the key differences will be how much weight the longspan unit is rated to carry.
-This will usually be expressed as the maximum number of kilograms that a pair of beams or shelf level can carry as a Uniformly Distributed Load (UDL) e.g. 300Kg per pair of beams UDL.
-Each unit will also have a total maximum carrying capacity.
+One of the key differences is how much weight the longspan unit is rated to carry.
+This is usually expressed as the maximum number of kilograms that a pair of beams or shelf level can carry as a Uniformly Distributed Load (UDL) e.g. 300Kg per pair of beams UDL.
+In addition, each unit will also have a total maximum carrying capacity.

 The load capacity of a longspan unit will depend on the quality and weight of steel used in its construction, as well as the bracing that is used in the uprights, beams and decks.